EXPLAINER: What’s next in Musk’s epic battle with Twitter? | Federal News Network

 But it’s not over yet.
 Twitter says it intends to close the deal at the agreed-upon price, but the two sides are still booked for an Oct.
 17 trial in Delaware over Musk’s earlier attempts to terminate the deal.

+Chancellor Kathaleen St. Jude McCormick, the Delaware Chancery Court’s head judge, hasn’t explicitly weighed in on Musk’s new proposal, but in a Wednesday ruling on an unrelated evidence dispute she made clear that nothing had changed.

+“The parties have not filed a stipulation to stay this action, nor has any party moved for a stay,” she wrote.
+“I, therefore, continue to press on toward our trial set to begin on October 17.”

-No, he doesn’t own Twitter and it’s still not clear if or when he would take it over.
-What happened this week is that his lawyer sent a letter to Twitter saying Musk will complete the deal as long as he lines up the promised debt financing and provided that the Delaware Chancery Court drops .
+Musk’s lawyer told Twitter this week that the Tesla CEO will complete the deal as long as he lines up the promised debt financing and provided that the Delaware Chancery Court drops Twitter’s lawsuit against him.
 But Twitter is unlikely to give up on its legal proceedings unless it confirms that the deal is for real this time and not a tactical gambit.

 WHAT HAPPENS NEXT?